MEMORIAL DAY SALE

 Think about a payroll service provider like you would any other vendor.
 Weigh the cost of in-house vs. outsourcing payroll by comparing it to the benefits it provides, look at reviews, and get quotes from different providers you’re considering.

 Evaluate each quote based on what you need now and in the near future.
 If you have a lot of employees, consider the cost of outsourcing payroll to a company that offers a flat subscription rate for an unlimited number of employees.
-If one company’s estimate is significantly lower than the others you receive, read it carefully to see what isn’t included – that can be as important as knowing what you are getting.
+If one company’s estimate is significantly lower than the others you receive, read it carefully to see what it doesn’t include—that can be as important as knowing what you are getting.

-By getting quotes, you’ll see the average cost for the services you need and give you an idea of which providers are best equipped to handle your business.
+By getting quotes, you’ll see the average cost for the services you need, which will give you an idea of which providers are best equipped to handle your business.

 Evaluate your needs often and make changes